Physaria ludoviciana (Nutt.) O'Kane & Al-Shehbaz

 Basis for Listing

-Like all members of the mustard family, L. ludoviciana has 4 sepals, 4 petals, 6 stamens, and a fruit with 2 chambers.
+Like all members of the mustard family, P. ludoviciana has 4 sepals, 4 petals, 6 stamens, and a fruit with 2 chambers.
 Distinguishing features include the yellow petals; the leaves, which are simple, narrow, form a basal rosette, and have soft, distinct, thin hairs; and the fruit, which is globe-shaped and has soft, thin hairs.
-Other species of Lesquerella with which L. ludoviciana might be confused are western species not found in Minnesota.
+Other species with which P. ludoviciana might be confused are western species not found in Minnesota.

 Biology / Life History